alexch/codelikethis/public/lessons/learn_to_code_with_javascript/null.md

     3. *why* it was null
 * often once you know *which*, knowing *why* is obvious
     * but sometimes it's a puzzle and you have to trace back
+    * e.g. the original problem was when *fruit was set to `null`*, but the error happened later, when the program tried to *use* `null` as if it were a string

 # If You're Going To Fail...